12 Ways To Use Video In Your Classroom

-Any company, organization, or individual hoping to take advantage of digital video (see TeachThought’s related piece, How To YouTube Your Classroom) to educate or entertain the populace or promote a product should have a video strategy in place before springing for the time and equipment involved.
+Any company, organization, or individual hoping to take advantage of digital video (see How To YouTube Your Classroom) to educate or entertain the populace or promote a product should have a video strategy in place before springing for the time and equipment involved.

-Educators who upload for public consumption on a personal site, iTunes U, YouTube Education, or other hosting resource reach a range of students beyond their rosters.
+Educators who upload for public consumption on a personal site, social media channel, YouTube Education, or other hosting resource reach a range of students beyond their rosters.
 For plugged-in teachers hoping to extend their influence and bring knowledge to the world, or an exclusively digital classroom at the very least, videos add a more human element.

 Incorporating videos into lessons offers a viable method for students with special needs, such as ADD/ADHD or conditions requiring home-bound stints, to retain and remember information.
 The medium makes for one more way to ensure all learners enjoy access to educational materials that meet their specific requirements.
 Just make sure to remember subtitles or transcripts for hearing-impaired students.

 Teachers who require their students to shoot videos might want to keep a digital archive of their work to show off to future classes.
-Or, of course, tracking their own creations for online, open source, or hybrid classrooms.
+Or, of course, tracking their own creations for online, open-source, or hybrid classrooms.
 For the older crowd needing to convert their educational VHS and DVD presentations to digital media, a video strategy ensures these materials make the transition from generation after generation of learners.